grsbe/10dmg/readme.md

-A pythonproject to calculate damage distributions in warhammer
+A javascript/pythonproject to calculate damage distributions in warhammer